-- Your high school guidance counselors about local and national scholarship opportunities in your state of residence.
+- Talk with a high school guidance counselor about local and national scholarship opportunities in your state of residence.

 - Apply to state grant or scholarship programs in your home state.
 Most of these may be applied for by using the Free Application for Federal Student Aid.

 - Inquire at local banks regarding special programs/scholarships providing educational assistance to students.